The Rankings Table displays all keywords that are being monitored in the report, and displays their ranking for each search engine.

-Letters: If you see A, B, C, or D, etc, this means that we found your business displayed in the Local Pack on Google, Yahoo or Bing.
+Letters: If you see A, B, C, or D, etc, this means that we found your business displayed in the Local Pack on Google or Bing.

-Numbers: If you see a number then this is the overall ranking position on the search engine.
+Numbers: If a number is displayed, this is the overall ranking position on the search engine.

 See below to find out how we calculate your ranking when there are local pack and organic results.

-‘Change’ column: This displays whether the keyword has changed ranking position since the last time the report was run.
+‘Change’ column: This shows whether the keyword has changed ranking position since the last time the report was run.
 There are several symbols we use here:

-Here is a breakdown of other information you may see in the rankings table:
+Here's a handy overview of other information you may see in the rankings table:

-Loc: These are ‘local’ results (e.g. Local Pack) that appear in Google, Yahoo, and Bing.
-To appear in these results a business needs to have a local listing on a search engine — e.g. Google My Business, Bing Places.
+Loc: These are ‘local’ results (e.g. Local Pack) that appear in Google and Bing.
+To appear in these results, a business needs to have a local listing on a search engine — e.g. Google My Business, Bing Places.

 Org: These are organic ranking results for the URL (website address) that you provided.

-3rd: These are search results that mention your business name but aren't your website.
-Typically these results display for brand-name searches for a business; if a business has a listing on a 3rd party site (e.g. Yelp.com, Facebook) then their Yelp or Facebook listing will appear in the search results on Google.
+3rd: These are search results that mention your business name, but aren't your website.
+Typically these results display for brand-name searches for a business.
+If a business has a listing on a third-party site (e.g. Yelp.com, Facebook), their Yelp or Facebook listing will appear in the search results on Google.
 We are able to identify these rankings by scanning the results for the business name.

 Car: These are ‘carousel’-type results which can appear at the top of Google for certain types of searches — most commonly universities, theatres, museums, attractions, and other public arts and leisure searches.
 These results do not contain a website URL and can only be matched by business name.